ECdQGt/DDSP-het/README.md

 Instance data for DDSP-het, used in the working paper "Point-to-point and milk run delivery scheduling: models, complexity results, and algorithms based on Benders decomposition" by Simon Emde, Shohre Zehtabian, and Yann Disser

 ## Description of the file format
-All instances are in one text file containing comma-separated values (CSV).
-The file contains two tables, where individual columns are separated by semicolons (";").
+The instance data are spread over two text files containing comma-separated values (CSV).
+The first file ('DDSP-het_trip_data.csv') contains the basic instance data like number of trips etc. as well as information about the individual trips.
+The second file ('DDSP-het_milk_run_data.csv') contains details about which trips can be combined into milk runs.
+A complete instance can only be reconstructed by reading both files.
+The files contain a table each, where individual columns are separated by semicolons (";").

 ### TRIP DATA
-The first table, entitled "TRIP DATA", contains the following information about each instance:
+The first table contains the following information about each instance:
 - Column IDENTIFIER contains the name string identifying the instance, corresponding to the instance names in the result tables of the paper.
 - Column NUMBER_OF_TRIPS contains the number n of trips.
 - Column NUMBER_OF_CLASSES contains the number |C| of different truck classes.